-Whenever I go to my sister’s house for a visit, her two cats are always warily sitting by her doorsteps.
+Whenever I go to my sister’s house for a visit, her 2 cats are always sitting by her doorstep.
 As I get out of my car and begin walking toward them, I notice they are eyeing me cautiously.
-I guess they fancy themselves as guard cats.
+I guess they consider themselves guard cats.

 I pick them up, one at a time, gently cuddling them.
 After a little purring and some kneading, they are out of my arms, back on the ground, seeming quite content.

 And that’s when I notice an odd little thing — a slow blink, almost a wink.

 Slow blinking by a cat (sort of an eyes-almost-closed look, almost trance-like) is a good sign — one that says, “You’re my buddy, and I feel comfortable hanging out with you.”
 My sister’s cats certainly must like me, as they have never jumped at me, hissed at me or run from me.

 I did a little research on this topic, and it turns out that cats do a lot of talking with their eyes — the eyes are part of a feline’s communication system.
 If you are directly staring a cat down, you’ll only make that cat nervous.
 They see a stare-down like this as a threat.

 Don’t Miss: Why Cats Are Smarter Than Other Animals

 Giving You a “Kitty Kiss”

 Slowly blinking at you is a sign of pure love, and it’s often even referred to as a “kitty kiss.”